 Your unit may be equipped with a patio deck complete with folding rails.
 Caution should be taken not to exceed the ramp door weight capacities when in either the ramp position or the patio deck position, and to maintain even weight distribution.

-See page 166-167, How to Set Up the Patio Rail Kit.
+See page 166-168, Patio Rail Kit.

-ALWAYS follow all instructions and safety labels while using your Momentum TT's Ramp Door/Patio Deck.
+ALWAYS follow all instructions and safety labels while using your Momentum TT's Ramp Door / Patio Deck.

 Maximum Capacity is based on an evenly distributed load in the patio position.